“Oral Design Symposium 2015”

 —Four days in Madrid, Spain, where you were exposed to cutting-edge aesthetic technicians—

-The author participated in a hands-on course with "Tooth as nature's work of art opacity control ZI-F" led by Mr. Luke Hasegawa.
-Oral design member Eduardo Setien Laboa acted as an interpreter for local Spanish dental technicians, and the gentle and calm voice added to the atmosphere of the lecture hall.
+I participated in the 2 days hands-on course: "Tooth as nature's work of art opacity control ZI-F" led by Mr. Luke Hasegawa.
+In this course, Mr. Eduardo Setien, an oral design member, acted as a great interpreter, lifting the atmosphere of the lecture hall with his clear translations.

 The first day was a presentation on Mr Hasegawa’s various experimental results where he explained frame features and design concepts.
 He shared his approach to opacity by comparing each company's powders based on the data he recorded by conducting experiments on opacity for all-porcelain materials such as dentin, enamel and translucent powders.

 Because of this, he seems to understand the physical properties of all porcelains.
 Therefore his method of buildup is to use minimum porcelain powder.
 The more I listened to the hands-on commentary, the more I got to know his concept of opacity.
 Understanding his concept of opacity was very fascinating to me because, as an in-house lab technician, opacity is one of the most vital factors to me, with opacity now naturally catching my eye through the years of working.